chaincodelabs/seminars/lightning-how-the-pieces-fit-together/README.md

 1. How is the payment hash sent to the payer?
 1. Explain how the timeout mechanism works for in-flight HTLCs?
 1. How would an offline vending machine work?
-1. Why did transaction malleability need to be fixed on the base layer and how would it have affected Lightning?
 1. What are routing hints and why are they important for private channels?
+Do they leak privacy?
+1. How does the LN-Penalty mechanism currently leak out of the update layer?
+1. If LN were to upgrade the update layer, to eltoo for example, would the network need to end-to-end upgrade?